Kimchi: Trade

+Consumption

+In 2021, Koreans collectively consumed 1,965,000 tons of Kimchi, with average Korean consuming 88.3 grams of Kimchi daily.
+This average has been steadily declining from 109.9 grams per day in 2010, marking a 19.6% decrease.
+Males tend to consume more Kimchi than females, with an average of 106.6 grams compared to 70.0 grams.

 Food regulations

 The Canadian Food Inspection Agency has regulations for the commercial production of kimchi.
 The final product should have a pH ranging from 4.2 to 4.5.
 Any low-acidity ingredients with a pH above 4.6, including white daikon and napa cabbage, should not be left under conditions that enable the growth of undesirable microorganisms and require a written illustration of the procedure designed to ensure this is available if requested.
 This procedural design should include steps that maintain sterility of the equipment and products used, and the details of all sterilization processes.
 The cutoff pH of 4.6 is a value common to many food safety regulations, initially defined because botulism toxin is not produced below this level.